Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Hoeff didn’t comment on it, but Walsh knew they didn’t need to have a filter about these things.
 "I gotta say bud, ‘yer long fur is smelly as *shit."*

 Daar was busy trying to chew a burr out of the fur under his arm.
-"There’s…*rrgh*…a reason we clip it short…"
+"There’s...*rrgh*...a reason we clip it short..."

 Coombes returned from the flight deck, having programmed the ship to get them back home as quietly as it could.